spark-c/sparksnotes/sparksnotes/One approach to multiplayer respawns in Arma 3.md

 ---
 ### Loadouts
-Players are given very specific loadouts as a part of the balance of this gamemode, and we need to make sure that they also *re*spawn with one of these preset loadouts; if we don't set this up specifically, then players will simply be given the default equipment defined by ARMA's config.
+Players are given very specific loadouts as a part of the balance of this gamemode, and we need to make sure that they also *re*spawn with one of these preset loadouts; if we don't set this up specifically, then players will simply be given the "Default" loadout defined by ARMA's config.

 To deal with this, we'll need to add our own custom Role (CfgRoles) classes and Loadout (CfgRespawnInventory) classes to this mission's description.ext file.